Reducing burnout in the workplace is possible with these tips

 It can start with maintaining healthy relationships with colleagues, family, friends and within their community; trying to see crises as surmountable (instead of unbearable); controlling only what they can; developing realistic goals, making decisions and taking action; using opportunities for self-discovery; developing confidence in themselves and others; keeping a long-term perspective and maintaining a hopeful outlook.

-If you are finding your team is struggling with mental health challenges, MindBeacon can help.
-Reach out to us for more information whenever needed by e-mailing firstname.lastname@example.org.
+If you are finding your team is struggling with mental health challenges, we can help.
+If you would like to bring iCBT and mental health support to your workplace, contact us here.